mantidproject/mantid/docs/source/algorithms/IntegratePeaksMD-v2.rst

    -  The volume of integration is :math:`V_{peak}`.
    -  An ellipsoidal shape is integrated when the **Ellipsoid** option is enabled (the following also applies to BackgroundInnerRadius and BackgroundOuterRadius):

       -  When only one value for PeakRadius is given, then the ellipsoidal shape is calculated automatically with axes proportional to the sqrt of the eigenvalues of the covariance matrix.
+If **FixMajorAxisLength = true** then with the ellipsoid will be scaled such that the radius along the major axis is equal to the radius of the spherical region over which the covariance was estimated.
+In addition the covariance can be estimated iteratively (by setting **MaxIterations > 1**) - points outside of 3 standard deviations will be exluded and the covariance will be estimated again.
+If the ellipsoid is large enough to fully contain the spherical region then the spherical region will be used instead.
       -  Three values for PeakRadius can be given, which correspond to the semi-axis lengths (a,b,c) of the ellipsoid.

 -  If **BackgroundOuterRadius** is specified, then a shell, with radius